KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 ![Figure 8](assets/COE/Figure_8.png)

-The maximum loan tenure for the purchase of vehicle is capped at seven years with effect from 27 May 2016, regulated by the Monetary Authority of Singapore (MAS) (Rules for Motor Vehicle Loans 2016).
+The maximum loan tenure for the purchase of vehicle is capped at seven years with effect from 27 May 2016, regulated by the Monetary Authority of Singapore (MAS).
 Therefore, the five- and ten-year bond yields shown in Figure 8 are used as proxies to visualise fluctuating interest rates for car loans offered in the market.

 Over the years, Singapore’s interest rate remains one of the lowest when compared to its counterparts as MAS’ monetary policy focuses on exchange rate than domestic interest rates to combat inflation.
 The consistent low interest rate, coupled with long loan duration may have served as a catalyst for aspiring car owners to participate in the COE bidding process while leveraging on debt, spurring the high demand observed in Figure 2 above.

-In addition, over 90% of vehicles are transacted through authorised dealerships, which holds an exclusive licence with the main manufacturer to distribute vehicles of a given brand (Houston et al., 2015).
+In addition, over 90% of vehicles are transacted through authorised dealerships, which holds an exclusive licence with the main manufacturer to distribute vehicles of a given brand.
 To provide an all-round package and convenience to consumers, most car dealers offer various COE packages, with the prominent one being “Guaranteed COE”.
 Under the guaranteed COE package, car dealers will make bids on behalf of consumers that are often higher than current market rate to secure a certificate fast.

 As consumers became receptive over the comfort and mechanics of such packages offered, coupled with the oligopolistic nature of car dealerships, their influence over COE premium results may have expanded over time, serving as additional catalyst to spur demand.